-Where possible the School looks to appoint governors to ensure a mix of skills and selects new governors on the basis of background, experience and specialist skills.
-Governors are recruited from a number of different places.
+Where possible the School looks to appoint Trustees to ensure a mix of skills and selects new Trustees on the basis of background, experience and specialist skills.
+Trustees are recruited from a number of different places.

-All governors are assigned to one or more of the following Committees: Admissions, Audit, Chairs, Curriculum, Finance and General Purposes, Staffing and/or Student Welfare.
+All Trustees are assigned to one or more of the following Committees: Admissions, Audit, Chairs, Curriculum, Finance and General Purposes, Staffing and/or Student Welfare.
 The terms of reference for each Committee are agreed in the autumn term of each academic year.

-Governors are provided with induction training and a wider programme of training events is organised according to needs.
-The Headteacher also invites governors to attend in-school training sessions and any other courses which may help to develop governor expertise in particular areas.
-The School appoints a serving governor as the governor training coordinator.
-For the year 2022/23 this was Ben Mylchreest.
+Trustees are provided with induction training and a wider programme of training events is organised according to needs.
+The Headteacher also invites Trustees to attend in-school training sessions and any other courses which may help to develop trustees expertise in particular areas.
+The School appoints a serving trustees as the trustees training coordinator.
+For the year 2023/24 this was Ben Mylchreest.

-The School also has a designated governors' strategy day every year where the governors review key aspects of the School Improvement Plan and general school strategy.
+The School also has a designated Trustees' strategy day every year where the Trustees review key aspects of the School Improvement Plan and general school strategy.